Jamia Masjid, Srinagar: Architecture

-The Mosque can hold 33,333 persons besides the Imam at a single prayer congregation.
+The mosque can hold 33,333 worshippers in addition to the Imam but upto 100,000 people can offer prayers together at a peak.

-To reach the Mosque roof, the walls of the four turrets have interior stairs in the circular form that end in the lounges of each turret.
+The walls of the four turrets have interior stairs in the circular form that end in the lounges of each turret which lead to the mosque's roof.
 The city of Srinagar can be viewed from these high turrets.
 The roof is constructed out of timber and iron bars.
 The birch bark over the roof is now replaced by corrugated iron sheets.

-The inner courtyard of the Mosque has a water fountain, that is used for ablution, with four lawns around it decorated with chinar trees.
+The inner courtyard of the mosque has a water fountain, that is used for ablution, with four lawns around it decorated with chinar trees.
 The water tank in the courtyard was originally fed by a water channel known as Lachma Kual.

 Reconstructions

-The Mosque has been subject to much destruction till date due to the damage caused by fires.
-The Mosque was partially or completely destroyed by devastating fires thrice but was restored after every disaster.
-The existing construction was erected by Mughal emperor Aurangzeb in 1672 C.E.
+The mosque was subject to much destruction due to the damage caused by fires, and was partially or completely destroyed by devastating fires three times, and was restored after every disaster.
+The existing construction was erected by Mughal emperor Aurangzeb in 1672 CE.
 The reconstructions and major renovations in mosque's history have been conducted by: